blockchainsllc/in3-docs/docs/spec.md

 ])
 ```

-and stored in a merkle-trie with `rlp.encode(transactionIndex)` as key or path, since the blockheader only contains the `transactionRoot`, which is the root-hash of the resulting merkle trie.
-A Merkle-Proof with the transactionIndex of the target transaction will then be created from this trie.
+and stored in a merkle tree with `rlp.encode(transactionIndex)` as key or path, since the blockheader only contains the `transactionRoot`, which is the root-hash of the resulting merkle tree.
+A merkle-proof with the transactionIndex of the target transaction will then be created from this tree.

-The Proof-Data will look like these:
+The proof-data will look like these:

 ```js
 {